NF02/UTM-distro-support/README.md

 ## What are the main problems of UTM?
-- Quest additions sometimes do not go or do not perfectly recognize the resolution used by the host system at that moment.
+- Guest additions sometimes do not go or do not perfectly recognize the resolution used by the host system at that moment.
 - Sometimes distros don't boot from live cd or iso image.

 # How can you help the project?